Hitayu-Akhaja/FinAnalytica-AI/backend/README.md

 ## 📝 License

-This project is part of the Financial Analyst application.
+This project is part of the FinAnalytica AI application.

 ## 🆘 Support